mattw23n/mattw23n/README.md

 # Hi there, I'm Matt 👋

-## My name is Matt and I'm currently learning Computer Science 🤓
+I'm currently learning **Computer Science** 🤓
-I'm quite new to programming and I hope to learn a lot from it!
+I'm quite new to programming and I hope to learn **a lot** from it!

-This page is still quite empty, so I'll update it when I get more things going haha.
+This page is still quite empty, so I'll update it when I get more things going
+> haha.
+`#0969DA`

 # Cheers!